 The CAEL team draws great strength from its varied set of backgrounds and skills.
 But we hold one very important quality in common: dedicated expertise in forging the connections between learning and work that adult learners—and their communities—depend on for social mobility and economic equity.

 Monique Tuset, MSW

-Monique Tuset joined CAEL in August 2022 as director of initiatives and concentrates on higher education projects that create positive outcomes for adult learners.
-With 10 years of combined experience in project management, coaching, and strategic leadership, Tuset also has extensive expertise in building strategic partnerships and organizational trust with the proven ability to empower others and collaboratively provide solutions to challenges.
-Committed to client success, community change, and transforming systems for public good, Tuset’s social work background allows her to approach her work with a diversity, equity, inclusion-minded, people-centered, and strengths-based lens.
+Monique Tuset joined CAEL in 2022 as Director, Initiatives, concentrating on higher education projects that create positive outcomes for adult learners.
+With ten years of combined experience in project management, coaching, and strategic leadership, Tuset also has extensive expertise in building strategic partnerships and organizational trust with the proven ability to empower others and collaboratively provide solutions to challenges.
+Tuset’s social work background allows her to approach her work with a diversity, equity, inclusion-minded, people-centered, and strengths-based lens.

 Before CAEL, Tuset served as Coordinator of Student Affairs and an Instructor for Social Work and Service-Learning at the UNC-Chapel Hill School of Social Work.
 She led end-to-end program management of a 10-month professional development cycle for over 300 adult learners, including program conception, budgeting, implementation, and evaluation.